MicrosoftDocs/SupportArticles-docs/support/azure/kubernetes-fleet/troubleshoot-clusterresourceplacement-api-issues.md

 ---
-title:  Troubleshooting ClusterResourcePlacement in Azure Fleet Manager
+title:  Troubleshooting ClusterResourcePlacement in Azure Kubernetes Fleet Manager
 description: Helps you resolve `ClusterResourcePlacement` related issues when you use Azure Kubernetes Fleet Manager APIs. ms.date: 07/22/2024 ms.reviewer: ms.service: azure-kubernetes-service ms.custom: sap:Node/node pool availability and performance,devx-track-azurecli
 ---
-# Troubleshooting ClusterResourcePlacement in Azure Fleet Manager
+# Troubleshooting ClusterResourcePlacement in Azure Kubernetes Fleet Manager

 This troubleshooting guide helps you resolve `ClusterResourcePlacement` related issues when you use Azure Kubernetes Fleet Manager APIs.
 When troubleshooting these errors on the hub cluster, knowledge of the following objects is required: